arunavo4/gitea-mirror/README.md

 # Build the application
 pnpm build

-# Preview the production build with mock data
-pnpm preview:mock

-# Preview the production build with real data
+# Preview the production build
-pnpm preview:real
+pnpm preview

-# Start the production server with real data (default)
+# Start the production server (default)
 pnpm start

 # Start the production server with a clean setup